EvHaus/ev-2019-06-16/README.md

 ## Security

-The majority of security concerns with file uploads need to be addressed server-side.
-This project doesn't not address a large number of them.
+The majority of security concerns with file uploads need to be addressed server-side on the backend.
+This project doesn't not address a large number of them as per the requirements.
 Below is a checklist of security concerns identified.
 The ones with a checkmark have been address, the ones without a checkmark have *NOT* been addressed.

 ### Frontend

 - [x] Search requests are debounced to avoid spamming the API and reduce race conditions.
 - [x] The names of uploaded files are shown but are processed through React to avoid XSS injections.
+- [x] Files are validates for valid MIME type and extension, as well as file size.
+However, since the API is open the public, these security checks are superficial and easily bypassed.
+- [x] File names are checked for maximum lengths to avoid crashing the backend.
+A maximum lenght of 256 characters was chosen arbitrarily.
 - [x] All dependencies in `package.json` are pinned to specific versions and `yarn.lock` file is used to avoid unintended packages from being bundled in during re-installs.
 - [ ] Uploaded images are not actually shown or rendered in any way to avoid potential execution of malicious files.
 - [ ] Extremely large files are allowed to be sent to the backend and not restricted client-side causing potential server overload.